Last Updated on October 2, 2022 by Wandering our World

 One of the most popular treks is the moderate Blue Lagoon and Cangreja Falls hike, which takes you deep into the jungle.
 This out and back hike will take around 3-4 hours and is 6 miles in length, but will take you to a stunning waterfall.
 You can see the trail map here.

 A shorter easier hike is the Las Pailas hike, which is a 2 mile loop trail around the base of Rincon de la Vieja volcano.
 This hike will take you to mud pools, waterfalls, swimming holes, and hot springs which are all situated along the path.
-Look out for toucans and spider monkeys!
+Look out for toucans, spider monkeys and tropical birds!
 You can find the trailhead at the Las Pailas entrance.

 If you want an even shorter hike, the mud pools – which are geothermal features generated by the volcano – are just a kilometer (0.6 miles) away on flat terrain from the trailhead.